 What Is Morbid Obesity?

-Morbid obesity was declared a global epidemic by the WHO because of the alarmingly high percentage of the world’s population who suffer from the condition.
+The WHO declared morbid obesity a global epidemic due to the alarmingly high percentage of the world’s population suffering from this condition.

-There is a universal scale that is used as a first-line indication of an individual’s level of body fat called a BMI scale.
-Within the BMI scale, there are ranges that form categories.
-As you can see from the chart below, an individual who has a BMI range of 40-49.9 would be considered morbidly obese or categorized as class III obesity.
-You can check your BMI quickly using our BMI calculator below.
+A BMI scale is universally used to indicate an individual’s level of body fat.
+The BMI scale consists of ranges that categorize individuals.
+According to the chart below, an individual with a BMI range of 40-49.9 would be classified as having morbidly high weight or class III obesity.
+You can quickly check your BMI using our BMI calculator.

 - Underweight: less than 18.5